luisgls/SOPRANO/README.md

 egrep -w -e "HLA-A0205|HLA-A3303|HLA-B5301|HLA-B5301|HLA-C0401|HLA-C0401|" data/allhlaBinders_exprmean1.IEDBpeps.mgd.bed | sortBed -i stdin | mergeBed -i stdin > TCGA-FD-A6TC.exprmean1.IEDBpeps.SB.epitope.bed
 ```

 In this previous case, the global immunopeptidome (containing all possible HLA alleles) was filtered by expression and similarity to positive T-cell assays epitopes from IEDB as described in the manuscript.
-Alternatively, users can obtain an unfiltered global immunopeptidome (now provided in https://www.synapse.org/#!Synapse:syn30371735) and perform the post-processing of each patient specific immunopeptidome with user-defined filters
+Alternatively, users can obtain an unfiltered global immunopeptidome (now provided in https://www.synapse.org/#!Synapse:syn30371735) and perform the post-processing of each patient specific immunopeptidome with user-defined filters.

 After obtaining the immunopeptidome file following the steps before, you can run SOPRANO using the command following:
 ```{bash}